Michael-S/home_salt_config/README.md

 # A Home Salt Config

+**Note:** I host all of my git repositories using [gogs.io](https://gogs.io) on the [Sandstorm.io](https://sandstorm.io) open source hosting.
+I only set up Github as a second remote because everyone checks here first.

 Home Salt config for our house.
 We have four desktops and two laptops, and when something goes wrong a rebuild-from-scratch is a real headache.